tonyds247/GUI_RecommendationSystem_streamlit/README.md

 ---
 ## **GUI**
-- GUI is built with Streamlit and deployed on Streamlit cloud. 👉 [GUI's link]:
+- GUI is built with Streamlit and deployed on Streamlit cloud. 👉 [GUI's link](https://nhatminhcdt-recommendation-app-app-t8tv3b.streamlit.app/)

 ---
 ## **Troublesome**